Kevin Bestler - NYS LIC#16000061896

 Not available during winter months.

 Commonly referred to as a termite inspection, Wood Destroying Insect (WDI) inspections look for more than just termites, including beetles and carpernter bees.
 WDIs cause more property damage than house fires in the United States every year.
 Because they can be difficult to detect, a trained inspector is necessary to check for the presence of any WDIs in your home.

 The cost of a WDI inspection, including report, is $75.

 A well water flow test will check the condition and yield of an underground well that supplies water to your home.
 The test checks the flow rate and pressure over an extended period of time.
 If the flow rate from the well is not high enough, then you may have water supply problems, especially for a large family.

 Water quality testing is important to verify that the water in your home is not tainted by any dangerous or offensive contaminants such as certain strains of bacteria, lead, nitrates/nitrites, other heavy metals such as arsenic, and more.
 Water quality tests should be performed regardless of whether the water comes from a public source or a private well.

-Testing ranges from $80 for coliform bacterial testing up to $165 for more thorough testing (Long FHA).
+Testing ranges from $100 for coliform bacterial testing up to $315 for more thorough testing (Long FHA).
 If you are purchasing a home with a well, testing the water is required to obtain a mortgage.
 For a conventional mortgage, coliform bacterial testing is a minimum requirement.
 For mortgages backed by FHA, HUD, or the VA then the minimum testing requirements are coliform bacterial testing, lead (first flush), and nitrate & nitrite.
-Lab work is performed by St. Peter's Bender Laboratory.
+Lab work is performed by a certified laboratory.

 A typical home inspection generally covers the following points: